 Dinosaur BBQ began as a traveling concession stand at motorcycle shows and festivals before it settled down for good in Syracuse and grew into the national treasure it is today.
 Don’t miss out on this finger-lickin’, sweet n’ salty, family BBQ with combos, wings, and all the fixings.

-Rochester’s National Museum of Play is one of the top destinations in the state for families with children.
+The Strong in Rochester is one of the top destinations in the state for families with children.
 Kids of all ages will find creative, larger-than-life interactive exhibits such as "Can You Tell Me How to Get to Sesame Street" and "DanceLab" that inspire learning and curiosity through play, as well as fun activities like a pinball room (pictured).

 Photographer: Jim Montanus